New tools to improve performance

 “The best goals come from two sources: gaps in performance that need to be improved or areas of strength that need to be further leveraged,” writes John Donnachie of ClydeBank Media.

-“By honestly looking at your current strengths and weaknesses and arraying them for review it is an effective way to select the best goals (long or short term).”
+“By honestly looking at your current strengths and weaknesses and arraying them for review, you have an effective way to select the best goals (long or short term).”

 But as time passes, motivation dwindles.
 Nobody is committed to reaching that goal–and it falls behind on your priority list.